Free Shipping on Orders $19+ in Contiguous US! No Code Needed.

 Just like exercise helps you pep up, staying active helps your pets stay happy and healthy.
 Plus, it’s great for maintaining their weight and muscle tone.
 To get a double bonus, start your day with a walk in the sunshine with your canine companion.
 You’ll feel better, too, and your furry pal will get in some much-needed exercise and become less likely to get bored.

 If it’s chilly outside, the odds are good that your dog won’t be bothered too much by the cold, but if he is, you can always get him a snazzy doggy coat.
 For your cat, bring some of her favorite toys out on the porch to play, or have some fun bonding time near a sunny window.
-Keep your pup stimulated and engaged indoors, too, with interactive toys like the Rolly Cannoli, and your cat will love hunting games.
+Keep your pup stimulated and engaged indoors, too, with interactive toys like the Rolly Cannoli or a Neat-Lik Mat.
 You can place several treats or toys throughout the house for her to find, or try some fun treat puzzles.

 Look at it this way, when you don’t have anything to do, are lonely, and it’s kind of blah outside, you probably start to feel blue.
 Your pet could be feeling the same way, so give him opportunities to socialize, play, and move.
 You could even make a fun winter trip with your pal.
 All of these activities can help improve your pet’s mood and physical health, not to mention keep him from getting bored.